kedro-org/kedro/docs/source/09_development/02_set_up_pycharm.md

 Click **PyCharm | Preferences** for macOS or **File | Settings**, inside **Build, Execution, Deployment** and **Console**, enter the **Python Console** configuration.

-You can append to **Starting script** the configuration necessary to use kedro ipython, as described in the [ipython configuring documentation](https://kedro.readthedocs.io/en/latest/11_tools_integration/02_ipython.html).
+You can append the configuration necessary to use Kedro IPython to the **Starting script** as described in the [IPython configuring documentation](https://kedro.readthedocs.io/en/latest/11_tools_integration/02_ipython.html).

 ![](../meta/images/pycharm_ipython_starting_script.png)